GXboy12345/autosort-scripts/README.md

 ## Requirements

 - Python 3.6+
-- macOS (for Desktop path detection)
+- macOS (for Desktop path detection and folder selection dialog)
-- Read/write permissions on Desktop directory
+- Read/write permissions on the directory you want to organize

 ## License